miranska/restore/README.md

 2. In R console, run the following command:

 ```
-devtools::install("The full path of the source code", repos=NULL, type='source')
+devtools::install("The full path to the source code", repos=NULL, type='source')
 ```

 ## Running the tests